-- This is an academic talk. - This material has been presented before at conferences in Hong Kong, Barcelona, St. Louis and Pretoria during 2019.
+- This is an academic talk. - This material has been presented before at conferences in Hong Kong, Barcelona, St. Louis, Pretoria and Paris during the last ten months.
 Those presentations are available on my web page.

 LARGE-SCALE HETEROGENEOUS-AGENT DSGE